Monday, 17 July 2023

 July 18 Epidaurus & Mycenae

-The lintel over the entrance weighed 20 tons
+The lintel over the Lion Gate entrance weighed 20 tons

 A little ray of sunshine - a species of cassia

-A short distance away was a remarkable tholos (beehive shaped) tomb that is thought to have been Agamemnon's, an identification that later excavations have called into question.
+A short distance away from the citadel was the remarkable Tholos (beehive-shaped) tomb that is thought to have been Agamemnon's, an identification that later excavations have called into question.
 It was fascinating nevertheless.

 The entry to the Beehive tomb is 32 m long.
 The tomb 3500 years old